overit-official/tomcat-redis-manager/README.md

 ## Overview

-This is a Tomcat session manager that saves sessions in Redis for easy distribution of requests across a cluster of Tomcat servers.
+This is a Tomcat session manager that saves sessions in Redis for an easy distribution of requests across a cluster of Tomcat servers.
 Obviously, data stored in the session must be Serializable.

 You can use this library as a dependency inside your project, or you can embed the shaded jar inside the `/lib` directory of the Tomcat.

-> In this version only Tomcat 8.5 is supported, newer version of tomcat has not been tested yet.
+> In this version only Tomcat 8.5 is supported, newer versions of tomcat have not been tested yet.

 ## How to build